pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/loki.md

 ```shell
     pachctl deploy local --dry-run > deployment.json`
 ```
-can be modified to include log forwarding as follows:
+can be modified to make logs available for Loki as follows:

 ```json
 {